 - Amarillo College, a public community college, is dedicated to providing educational, cultural and community services and resources to enhance the quality of life for the diverse population in the service area.

-- The teacher population of 288 teachers has declined by 38% over five years.
+- The teacher population of 288 teachers has stayed relatively flat over five years.

 |Amarillo College||(TX) Community College Avg.|